 “Be on guard so that your hearts are not weighed down with dissipation and drunkenness and the worries of this life, and that day catch you unexpectedly, like a trap.
 For it will come upon all who live on the face of the whole earth.
 Be alert at all times, praying that you may have the strength to escape all these things that will take place, and to stand before the Son of Man.”

-There is an urgency in both the second reading and the gospel for today, the first Sunday of Advent.
+There is an urgency in our holy Scriptures for today, the first Sunday of Advent.
 They invite us to a spiritual tune-up at the start of our new liturgical year.

 Conversion: Paul uses the vivid imagery of throwing off the bed-clothes and getting dressed to start the new day .
 There is maybe some hint of the struggle some people experience in getting up in the morning — a symbol for conversion.
 The day to prepare for is the new day of Christ’s coming in judgment.
 The real question to be faced is “Can we face Christ?”
 “Have we really cast off the deeds of darkness/self-interest, in favour of living in the light of the gospel?”
 The gospel faces us with this question about how alert we are to our real selves.
 We are supposed to belong to Christ; have we really lived as if that were true?
 Part of the struggle of taking on a new day is the struggle to hope that it may be better than the failures of the day before.
 The process of conversion, turning from the darkness to the light, is only made possible by the gift of the light itself.
 It is the rising of the sun that calls us to get up.
 It was the coming of Christ into the world as its light that makes true conversion possible.